-Tip – If your camera has a touch screen option then, using a single AF point, place your focus on the area you want your audience drawn towards.
+If your camera has a touch screen option then, using a single AF point, place your focus on the area you want your audience draw towards.
 This may be the body of an insect, the centre of a flower, the tip of the diamond or the corner or a bottle.
-Many cameras work on a AF contrast-detection meaning it using differing colours to help find edges of objects and locking focus on that contrast.
+Many cameras work on an AF contrast-detection meaning it uses different colours to help find edges of objects and locking focus on that contrast.

 If you’re photographing a small insect you may need to switch to AF-Continuous mode to help the AF track any movement of the insect during the taking the shot.

 Because the movement can be unpredictable and sometimes hard to track in low light don’t rely on it solely.
 Put your camera into a high burst mode and take lots of shots in one go.